finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **list_shared_items**
 > PagedResourceListOfWorkspaceItem list_shared_items(workspace_name, as_at=as_at, page=page, sort_by=sort_by, limit=limit, filter=filter)

-[EARLY ACCESS] ListSharedItems: List the items in a shared workspace.
+[EXPERIMENTAL] ListSharedItems: List the items in a shared workspace.

 List the items in a shared workspace.